 Pinnacles Trail is a linear, well-marked trail.
 It is about 1.8 kilometres long and considered easy to moderate.
 The trail ends with amazing views of the pinnacles and the Dorion Tower.
 The Tower is well known with rock climbers.

-The trailhead is a bit off the beaten path and a vehicle with higher clearance will make the last section easier.
+The trailhead is a bit off the beaten path and a vehicle with higher clearance will make the last section possible.
 Follow Ouimet Canyon Road for 3.6 kilometres from the Trans-Canada Highway.
 Turn right onto Valley Road for 3.3 kilometres.
 On your left is Tower Road, a cellular tower access road.
 Follow it to its ends near the cell tower building.
 The marked trailhead is on the opposite side of the road.
-If you reach Eagle Canyon Adventures, you are too far down Valley Road.
+If you are past Eagle Canyon Adventures, you are too far down Valley Road.

 Panorama Amethyst Mine